BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

     While you can have multiple sections in one file, you can't have multiple sections with the same name.
     For example, you can't have two `events:` sections in one file.
 If you do, the second one will overwrite the first one.
     You can however have `events:` sections in two different files.
 In this case, the events from both files will be loaded.

-Download this example quest and play around with it.
-This will help you understand it.

---8<-- "Tutorials/download-complete-files.md"
-    ```
-    /bq download BetonQuest/Quest-Tutorials main QuestPackages /Syntax/packageStructure/1-MultiFileStructure /packageStructure/MultiFile
-    ```
-    You can now find all files needed for this tutorial in this location:
-    "_YOUR-SERVER-LOCATION/plugins/BetonQuest/QuestPackages/packageStructure/MultiFile_"

 ## 3. Creating a Quest Package with a single file